A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Main Results

-This is sufficient for our purposes, but for conceptual clarity we would like to show that this pairing depends only on homology class, not on the choice of cycle representative.
+This is sufficient for our purposes, but for conceptual clarity it would be nice to show that this pairing depends only on homology class, not on the choice of cycle representative.
+We do not have a result that is quite this strong, but we can show that it is ``eventually true'' for asymptotic homomoprhisms.